 - Link Value Being Diluted.
 Multiple pages that are actively or unintentionally optimized for the same keyword will have less ranking power from links.
 By doing this, the link juice is distributed over several URLs as opposed to being concentrated in one.

 - Affects Crawl Budget: The number of times a search engine crawler visits your website within a predetermined time frame is known as your crawl budget.
 Multiple pages devoted to the same keyword cause unnecessary pages to be crawled and indexed.
-While small brands won’t suffer much, huge e-commerce sites or suppliers with a wide range of items could lose a lot of resources in form of the crawl budget.
+While small brands won’t suffer much, huge e-commerce sites or suppliers with a wide range of items could lose a lot of resources in the form of the crawl budget.

 Your SEO efforts will ultimately become a waste of time and money as a result of this unfavourable impact.
 Therefore, the best course of action in this situation is to inspect your pages for cannibalization problems, address them, and try to prevent them in the future.